-Increasing seizures and rising drug prices, in contrast, may be a reflection of improved enforcement effectiveness.
+Seizures are used as an indicator for trends and patterns in trafficking.
+In combination with changes in drug prices and/or drug purities, changes in seizures can indicate whether trafficking has increased or declined.
+Increase in seizures in combination with stable or falling purity adjusted drug prices is a strong indication of rising trafficking activities.
+Increasing seizures and rising purity adjusted drug prices, in contrast, may be a reflection of improved enforcement effectiveness.
 Changes in trafficking can also serve as an indirect indicator for global production and use of drugs.
 Seizures are, of course, only an indirect indicator for trafficking activities, influenced by a number of additional factors, such as variations in law enforcement practices and changes in reporting modalities.
 Seizures can also sometimes be double counted when more than one organization is involved.
+This applies to seizures at the national level, and even more so at seizures where more than one country was involved.
+Improved international cooperation can contribute to a greater likelihood of double counting of seizures.

-Overall seizures have proven to be a good indicator to reveal underlying trafficking trends if analyzed over long periods of time and across large geographical entities.
-While seizures at the national level may be influenced by large quantities of drugs in transit or by shifts in law enforcement priorities, it is not very likely that the same is true at the regional or at the global level.
-If a large drug shipment, while in transit, is taken out of the market in one country, fewer drugs will be probably seized in the neighbouring countries.
+Overall seizures have proven to be a good indicator to reveal underlying trafficking trends if analyzed over long periods of time and across large geographical entities, While seizures at the national level may be influenced by large quantities of drugs in transit or by shifts in law enforcement priorities, it is not very likely that the same is true at the regional or at the global level.
+If a large drug shipment, while in transit, is taken out of the market in one country, fewer drugs will subsequently be probably seized in the neighbouring countries.
 Similarly, if enforcement efforts and seizures decline in one country, the neighbouring countries are likely to suffer from intensified trafficking activities, resulting in rising levels of seizures.
 The impact of changes in enforcement priorities of an individual country are, in general, not significant at the regional or global level.